regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

-Mostly just interesting papers or books covering ML, bayesian statistics, eco-system regime shift modeling, complexity of stochastic processes and some philosophy sprinkled in.
-The first section emphasizes models from statistical physics and their relation to critical transitions in natural phenomena.
+Mostly just interesting papers or books covering ML with a heavy dose of gaussian processes, bayesian statistics, eco-system regime shift modeling, stochastic processes and some philosophy sprinkled in.
+The first section emphasizes models from statistical physics and their relation to critical transitions in natural phenomena as well.

 <b> Climate, Ecosystem Regimes & Critical Slowing Down </b>